FAQs - Elections

 The Voters

-Progress and preliminary results will be released to the media and placed on our website as soon as possible after noon on Saturday 8 October 2022.
+Progress and preliminary results will be released to the media and placed on our website and windows of the Horowhenua District Council Civic Building as soon as possible after noon on Saturday 11 October 2025.

 When do elected members take up their roles?